Gtomika/aws-eks-kube-demo/README.md

 directories (or manually).
 This pipeline runs tests, build Docker image, pushes it to ECR and
 finally: applies Kube config files to the cluster.
 - [Infrastructure destroy pipeline](.github/workflows/infra-destroy-pipeline.yaml): triggered manually
-to tear down the infrastructure.
+to uninstall Helm release and tear down the infrastructure.

-Provisioning the infrastructure takes around 10 minutes due to EKS cluster and nat gateways.
+Provisioning or destroying the infrastructure takes around 10 minutes due to EKS cluster.

-Due to EKS and Nat gateway costs, this setup can create a noticable AWS bill if left running.
+Due to EKS costs, this setup can create a noticable AWS bill if left running.
 Therefore, infrastructure is destroyed (using appropriate pipeline) when this demo project is not used.